rendercv/rendercv-pipeline/README.md

 - *Mar 2023 - present: Responsibilities include overseeing the development and implementation of internship programs, coordinating with industry partners, mentoring students, ensuring compliance with academic standards, and evaluating the effectiveness of the internship experiences.*

+# Awards

+- Best Paper Award: *14th Int'l Conf. on Global Software Engineering (ICGSE'19), Montreal, Canada*
+- [FABBR 2017 Award](https://www.anvur.it/wp-content/uploads/2018/05/Beneficiari_FFABR_Ricercatori.pdf): *Winner of the national selection procedure `Fondo per il finanziamento delle attività base di ricerca (FFABR) 2017,' established by the Italian Ministry of University and Research (MUR) and intended for the annual funding of basic research activities of associate professors and researchers*
 # Ph.D.
 Students Supervision

 ## Kelly Azevedo Borges Leal, Dept. of Computer Science